-X has hired an on-site Project Manager (who will not be a disqualified person with respect to X) to monitor the Government's compliance with the terms of the Grant Agreement.
+X contemplates hiring an on-site Project Manager (who will not be a disqualified person with respect to X) with expertise in road construction for assistance in supervising the project, monitoring the Government of M's compliance with the terms of the Grant Agreement, and approving requests for grant disbursements as funds are needed.
 X retains the right to approve the selection of contractors and requests for disbursements to ensure compliance with the Grant Agreement.
-X will also have the Government hire supervisors to enforce compliance with construction codes and design specifications.
+X will also have the Government hire an on-site supervisor to enforce compliance with construction codes and design specifications.